-A fly-cruise is one that includes a flight, sometimes as both legs of the depart/arrival journey, sometimes just as a single trip.
-For those who don’t want to fly there are now many UK departures available, which take in a wide variety of Mediterranean and European itineraries, as well as destinations further afield such as the Caribbean and Florida.
+A fly cruise is one that includes a flight, sometimes as both legs of the depart/arrival journey, sometimes just as a single trip.
+For those who don’t want to fly there are now many UK departures available, which take in a wide variety of the Mediterranean and European itineraries, as well as destinations further afield such as the Caribbean and Florida.

 Cruise and Stay